kaushal21/kaushal21/README.md

 - 👋 Hi, I’m @kaushal21
 - 👀 I’m interested in opportunities like a software developer role
-- 🌱 I’m currently learning Machine Learning and Computer Vision at Australian National University
+- 🌱 I’ve completed my masters in Machine Learning and Computer Vision from Australian National University
-- 💞️ I’m looking to collaborate on real world projects
 - 📫 How to reach me is by messaging me over here or on my LinkedIn id.

 <!---